-This FAQ attempts to answer some common question regarding the City of Glendale’s elections and campaign regulations as they relate to the Office of City Council, City Clerk, City Treasurer, School Board and College Board Members.
+This FAQs attempts to answer some common question regarding the City of Glendale’s elections and campaign regulations as they relate to the Office of City Council, City Clerk, City Treasurer, School Board and College Board Members.
 There may be other regulations under State law that are not covered in these answers that candidates or voters may be required to follow.
 We suggest that you ask questions when something in this section is not clear or if you seek additional information.

 Disclaimer: This FAQ is provided for informational purposes only.
 Candidates should refer to the Glendale Municipal Code Chapter 1.10 for specifics and FPPC regulations and Form 460 for reporting requirements.